PriyaranjanKS/FusionDevBlogs/_posts/2024-07-13-Copilot-Dataverse.md

 ## Conclusion

 By following these steps, we’ve successfully built a robust Pharmacy Assistant Copilot that seamlessly integrates with Dataverse and delivers accurate, real-time medication information.
 Using Power Pages, we can easily embed this Copilot into a user-friendly website, making it accessible to healthcare professionals.
-This integration showcases the potential of combining generative AI with enterprise data and web platforms, enhancing decision-making and improving patient outcomes in the rapidly evolving healthcare industry.